Newsletter Subscribe

 During this process, add the following ingredients, such as the tomato paste, gochujang, sesame seed oil, dark soy sauce, oyster sauce, and rice vinegar, to a bowl to create the gochujang sauce.
 Add the sauce to the pot and sauté for 2 minutes, until the gochujang is well incorporated into the onions and garlic.

 Add the shrimps to the pot and mix well.
 Cook the shrimps until they turn from translucent to white.
-This should take two to four minutes on medium-low heat.
-In the meantime, slice a small to medium-sized lime or lemon.
+This should take 2 to 4 minutes over medium-low heat.
+In the meantime, slice a small to medium-sized lime for the gochujang pasta.

 Add the pasta to the gochujang sauce mixture and mix well.
 Squeeze the fresh lime over the pasta and mix.
 Wash and chop parsley and garnish.

-The dish is ready to eat and enjoy.
-This recipe is very similar to restaurant versions of gochujang pasta.
-You can adjust the heat by adding chili flakes or gochugaru, a Korean chili flake.
-Check the salt levels and add a light sprinkle more if needed.
-You can use different types of pasta for this dish, such as spaghetti, linguine, or fettuccine.
+The dish is now ready to eat and enjoy!
+This recipe closely resembles restaurant versions of gochujang pasta.
+You can adjust the spice level by adding chili flakes or gochugaru, a Korean chili powder.
+Be sure to check the salt levels and add a light sprinkle more if necessary.
+You can use various types of pasta for this dish, such as spaghetti, linguine, or fettuccine.
+Enjoy!

 Allow the gochujang pasta to cool down to room temperature.
 Store the gochujang pasta in an airtight container in the fridge.
 This dish can last up to three days in the refrigerator and up to two months in the freezer.
 You can reheat the pasta on the stovetop or in the microwave.
 Place the gochujang pasta in a pan over medium heat.
 Add half a teaspoon of olive oil or one tablespoon of water to rehydrate the sauce.

 There are so many amazing dishes that you can have with gochujang pasta.
-If you’re into a Mediterranean experience, consider a nice Greek Salad.
-This Caprese salad is adored with creamy mozzarella balls that add a ton of flavour to the entire experience.
-In terms of other side-dishes, consider Brussels Sprouts, Grilled Asparagus and Sautéed Green beans.
+If you’re in the mood for a Mediterranean experience, consider a nice Greek Salad.
+This Caprese salad is adorned with creamy mozzarella balls that add a ton of flavour to the entire experience.
+In terms of other side dishes, consider Brussels Sprouts, Grilled Asparagus, and Sautéed Green Beans.